ile2807/postman-collection-tools/README.md

 - Duplicate (name and value) variables will not be added in the collection multiple times
 - If values are different in two same named variables then both will be added to the Output collection
 - Empty variables are not added
+- When using the test-* modes, the source collection is no altered in any way other than adding testing assertions in the `Test` part of ***requests only***.
+The assertions are added beside existing `Test` code.
+- This application does not remove features from collections